IPCC-WG1/Chapter-11/code/README.md

 - Would be nice if each `Processor` had it's own name that it automatically prefixes, such that the name does not have to be built manually.
 - Loading masks and weights (e.g. `get_lat_weights`, `get_land_mask`) is currently done in the wrong class.
 It should be moved from `Processor` to the `conf.cmip` class.
 - Rename arguments `metadata` to `meta` for all functions.
 Rather pass `meta` as `dict` and not as keyword arguments (or `**kwargs`) - in this way we can directly pass all of them through.
+- If a simulation cannot be processed because e.g. the grid weights are missing this is indicated with an empty list and then I use number of if statements.
+This could potentially be done with errors - e.g. `WeightsNotFoundError` - this may remove the need for the if statements and attach a reason for the failure (but would require a dedicated error handler).
+- Simulations that are removed (but not fixed) from postprocessing in `fixes._fixes_cmip?.cmip6_files` should not turn of in the list of simulations to process.

 ### utils/plot.py